CiaranMoran27/pands-project2021/README.md

 <br/>

 Pandas and Numpy work effectively together to help clean dataframes, for example the *isnull()* function is used to detect missing values in an array.
-This function returns a boolean object where missing values get mapped to True and non-missing values get mapped to False [GfG 2020 NaN].
+This function returns a boolean object where missing values get mapped to True and non-missing values get mapped to False [8].
 It is possible to sum the True values from the boolean array by applying the *sum()* function to quickly check if a dataset has any null values.
 This operation was performed on the Iris dataframe and yielded no null values via the following syntax: *df.groupby('species').size()*, see the output of this operation in Fig. 6 below [FX*].<br/>

 <br/>